zchee/neovim-wiki/Merging-patches-from-upstream-vim.md

     ./scripts/vim-patch.sh 7.4.123

 The script guides you with further instructions.
-It's easy and it won't hose your workspace, so just try it!
+It's easy and painless, just try it!

 Pull requests
 -------------